 On the outside, you're all "Oh my god, twins!
 We have to take a photo!"
 On the inside, though, you're seething.
 How dare they think they could rock that on the same day as you?

-Of course, while being salty every now and then is totally natural (if not expected), living salty may not be the best for you, your friends, your family, or for everyone else in your community; saltiness can come with a lot of anger, bitterness, and unhappiness, depending on the time and place.
+Of course, while being salty every now and then is totally natural (if not expected), living salty may not be the best for you, your friends, your family, and for everyone else in your community.
+Saltiness can come with a lot of anger, bitterness, and unhappiness depending on the time and place.
 Just as we shouldn't fill our bodies with too much salt, we shouldn't fill our minds with too much of it, either.

 5. When Someone Is Jealous